You're Under Arrest (manga)

 You're Under Arrest (逮捕しちゃうぞ, Taiho Shichauzo) is a Japanese manga series written and illustrated by Kōsuke Fujishima.
 It was serialized in Kodansha's seinen manga magazines Morning Party Zōkan and Morning from 1986 through 1992.
 It centers on a fictional police station in Sumida, Tokyo, as its officers tackle everyday criminals while keeping people safe.
-It mixes both drama and action with some comedy and humor.
+It mixes both drama and action with humor.

 The chapters of You're Under Arrest have been collected in seven tankōbon volumes by Kodansha.
 The manga has been adapted into three television seasons, three OVA series and a film, all animated by Studio Deen.
 The series also spawned a live-action drama special starring Misaki Ito and Sachie Hara.
 The show has received positive reviews from critics.

 Story

-The story revolves around Natsumi Tsujimoto and Miyuki Kobayakawa, two female officers of the Tokyo Metropolitan Police Department and the protagonists of the show as they are stationed at the fictional Bokuto Police Station located at Sumida, Tokyo.
+The series follows Natsumi Tsujimoto and Miyuki Kobayakawa, two female officers of the Tokyo Metropolitan Police Department.
+They are stationed at the fictional Bokuto Police Station located at Sumida, Tokyo.
 The series is largely episodic, and it focuses on the interaction between the main characters and the humorous supporting cast.

 The majority of the series takes place in the Greater Tokyo Area.
 However, the site where the Bokuto Police Station is supposed to be does not exist in the Sumida Ward.
 In reality, the Bokuto Hospital takes its place.

 Media

 Manga

 The English version of the manga was published by Dark Horse Comics, which only contained selected episodes from volumes 6 and 7 (reportedly at Fujishima's request, resulting in continuity confusion by some fans of the series).
 The final frame of the last Japanese volume refers to a You're Under Arrest 2, which has not yet been serialized.

-A special one-shot chapter, titled "Taiho Shichauzo GP", will appear in Monthly Afternoon on December 23, 2022.
+A special one-shot chapter, titled "Taiho Shichauzo GP", appeared in Monthly Afternoon on December 23, 2022.